MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

   - Correct association qualifiers

 ## Transformations
-- two transformations are provided to simplify the parsing and ST creation
+- different transformations are provided to simplify the parsing and ST creation

-### AfterParseTrafo
-- the `AfterParseTrafo`s is executed directly after the parsing of models, currently there are 2 important transformations:
+1. the `AfterParseTrafo`s can be executed directly after the parsing of models, currently there are 2 important transformations:
-  - [`CDBasisAfterParseTrafo`][CDBasisAfterParseTrafo]
+  - [`CDBasisDefaultPackageTrafo`][CDBasisDefaultPackageTrafo]
     - moves elements in a default package, if they are not already in a package
     - the default package is either the package of the model file, or if that doesn't exists, `de.monticore` is used
-  - ['CDAssociationAfterParseTrafo`][CDAssociationAfterParseTrafo]
+  - ['CD4AnalysisDirectCompositionTrafo`][CD4AnalysisDirectCompositionTrafo]
     - `ASTCDDirectComposition` (short form of composition), are transformed to (normal) `composition`s
-- `Trafo4Defaults` provide additional transformations, that are optional defaults, which can be used after a SymbolTable is created:
+2. `Trafo4Defaults` provide additional transformations, that are optional defaults, which can be used after a SymbolTable is created:
-  - [`CDAssociationTrafo4Default`][CDAssociationTrafo4Default] adds Roles and `CDRoleSymbol`s to `AssociationSide`, if there is not already a `CDRole`.
+  - [`CDAssociationTrafo4Default`][CDAssociationTrafo4Default] adds Roles and
+    `CDRoleSymbol`s to `AssociationSide`, if there is not already a `CDRole`.
     That's the case when the side has no name
   - the name of the new role is either the name of the association, or the (lowercase) name of the type
+3. Create `FieldSymbol`s from `CDRoleSymbols`s
+  - [`CDAssociationCreateFieldsFromAllRoles`][CDAssociationCreateFieldsFromAllRoles]
+    creates a `FieldSymbol` for each of the existing `CDRoleSymbol`s
+  - [`CDAssociationCreateFieldsFromNavigableRoles`][CDAssociationCreateFieldsFromNavigableRoles]
+    creates `FieldSymbol`s only for navigable `CDRoleSymbol`s

 ### Types
 - Currently: The BuiltinTypes can be found here [`BuiltInTypes`][BuiltInTypes].